almaan/stereoscope/README.md

 same single cell data set but different (or more) ST data.
 The way we have implemented our method and built Stereoscope allows you to this in a seamless manner.

-To exemplify - imagine you've been working with Lung Cancer ST and single cell data, and mapped the latter onto the former.
+To exemplify - imagine you've been working with lung cancer ST and single cell data, and mapped the latter onto the former.
 Now imagine your collaborators telling you that they have a nice set of breast cancer data that they want you to analyze for them.
 Whilst a breast cancer data set would be ideal to work with, one initial analysis you could do is to simply see how the lung cancer single cell data maps onto the breast cancer spatial data - potenitally removing some of